Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits: Offline scheduling

-We generalize the steps discussed thus far to any round $r$ and iteration $k$ with $1\leq k <K_r-1$ where $K_r$ is the number of iterations in round $r$.
-Then
+We generalize the steps discussed thus far to an arbitrary round $r$ and iteration $k$ with $1\leq k <K_r-1$ where $K_r$ is the number of iterations in round $r$.
+This yields:

 given that flow $f_{r,k}$ is the maximum flow in round $r$ and iteration $k$, and that between iterations active intervals and flow networks are updated.
-We end the round when we find a maximum flow with flow value $\sum_{j=1}^n c_{s,j}$.
+We end the round when we find a maximum flow with flow value $\sum_{j=1}^n c_{v_0,j}$.

-After each round $r$, we fix the part of the schedule associated with the critical interval(s) (top right box in Fig.~\ref{fig:algSchematic}) to correspond to the flow incoming at the respective (critical) interval nodes, and reduce the remainder of the problem by constructing a new network $G_{r+1}$ (bottom left box in Fig.~\ref{fig:algSchematic}) as follows.
-First, we exploit the acyclic topology of the network to define a flow $f_r|_{I_r^*}$ of the determined maximum flow $f_r$, where $I_r^* = \{i \in [m] | I_i \text{\ is critical in round\ }r \}$ is the set of indices of critical intervals and
+After each round $r$, we fix the part of the schedule associated with the critical interval(s) (top right box in Figure~\ref{fig:algSchematic}) to correspond to the flow incoming at the respective (critical) interval nodes, and reduce the remainder of the problem by constructing a new network $G_{r+1}$ (bottom left box in Figure~\ref{fig:algSchematic}) as follows.
+First, we exploit the acyclic topology of the network to define a flow $f_r|_{M_r^*}$ of the determined maximum flow $f_r$, where $M_r^* = \{i \in \mathcal{M} | M_i \text{\ is critical in round\ }r \}$ is the set of indices of critical intervals and

 Note that this definition backpropagates flow from the sink to the source.
-Intuitively, $f_r|_{I_r^*}$ denotes the flow that goes through critical intervals.
-In the YDS-sense, $f_r|_{I_r^*}(s,j)$ is the critical load of job $j$ in round $r$.
-Now, $G_{r+1}$ is the network obtained by removing edges $(I_i,t)$ with $i\in I^*_r$ from $G_r$, and updating edge capacities to be $c_{u,v} - f_r|_{I_r^*}(u,v)$.
+Intuitively, $f_r|_{M_r^*}$ denotes the flow that goes through critical intervals.
+In the YDS-sense, $f_r|_{M_r^*}(v_0,j)$ is the critical load of job $j$ in round $r$.
+Now, $G_{r+1}$ is the network obtained by removing edges $(M_i,v_t)$ with $i\in I^*_r$ from $G_r$, and updating edge capacities to be $c_{u,v} - f_r|_{M_r^*}(u,v)$.
 From here, we start the next round of the algorithm and initialize a new flow $f_{r+1,1}$.
+For convergence, between iterations within a round we similarly construct $G_{r,k+1}$ based on the subcritical flow $f_{r,k|\mathcal{M}_p}$.
+Alternatively, we can require for $k \geq 1$ that we initialize flow $f_{r,k+1}$ with $f_{r,k}$ and augment it to a maximum flow using for example shortest augmenting path algorithms.

-The optimal flow output by the algorithm will be $f = \sum_r f_r|_{I_r^*}$.
+The optimal flow output by the algorithm is $f = \sum_r f_r|_{M_r^*}$.
 Implicitly, we use that augmenting paths in future rounds will not reshuffle the already determined subschedule induced by the critical intervals.
 We will come back to that in Lemma~\ref{lemma:Isolation}.
 For more information about augmenting paths, and their relation to maximum flows, please refer to e.g., \cite{1972EdmondsKarpMaxFlowAlgs}.